helgoboss/helgobox/doc/user-guide.md

   list is cleared so that no mapping is active anymore.
 Of course this makes sense only if you actually have linked some presets.
 Read on!

-The header context menu (accessible via right-click on Windows and Linux, control-click on macOS) for the main mapping compartment contains the missing piece of the puzzle:
+The header context menu (accessible via right-click on Windows and Linux, control-click on macOS) for the main compartment contains the missing piece of the puzzle:

 - **FX-to-preset links**